Secretariat (horse): Honors and recognition

 Various states and localities have also honored Secretariat.
 According to ESPN, 263 roads in the United States are named after him, more than any other athlete.
 Secretariat Drive is the most common option.
 In Illinois, the Secretariat Stakes was created in 1974 to honor his appearance at Arlington Park in 1973.
-In honor of Secretariat and Kentucky's horse racing history, the University of Kentucky football uniforms incorporate blue-and-white checkers reminiscent of the silks of Meadow Stable.
+In honor of Secretariat and Kentucky's horse racing history, the University of Kentucky football uniforms incorporate blue-and-white checkers reminiscent of the silks of Meadow Stables.